pablogsIO/PGLevelIndicator/README.md

 * Add Cocoapods

 ## License
-RecordButton is available under the MIT license.
+PGLevelIndicator is available under the MIT license.
 See the LICENSE file for more info.

 If you use it, I'll be happy to know about it.